 Finding solutions to improve mental health

-Diagnosing and treating mental illness is as important as handling physical ailments.
+Preventing, diagnosing and treating mental illness is as important as addressing physical health issues.
 Our researchers provide evidence on which interventions work and how factors such as gender, age, ethnicity or class impact on mental health.

 Our Centre for Society and Mental Health at King’s College London is helping to promote and sustain good mental health in communities.
-We also support the UK’s eight mental health networks, which tackle a variety of mental health areas ranging from youth mental health to violence and abuse, loneliness and social isolation.
-And we fund large, nationwide data collections that support analyses of mental health such as the Millennium Cohort Study and Understanding Society.
+We also fund large, nationwide data collections that support analyses of mental health such as the Millennium Cohort Study and Understanding Society.

 Public health and behaviour

 Prevention-related research informs the development of programmes and policies that help to keep people healthy.
-Our researchers examine ways to improve population health and reduce health inequalities by focusing on important areas such as supporting health and activities in schools and enhancing wellbeing and social cohesion.
+This often draws on understanding of behaviours, which is supported by our investment in Behavioural Research UK.
+Our researchers examine ways to improve population health and reduce health inequalities by focusing on important areas such as the health impacts of climate change and work, care, health and wellbeing over the lifecourse.

 Working with partners on a global scale